YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/components/dialogue-view/custom-dialogue-views.md

 The Dialogue Runner will wait until all Dialogue Views report that they've finished presenting the line.
 Once this happens, it moves on to the next part of the dialogue.

 {% hint style="info" %}
 If you're making a game where you want the dialogue to pause until the user gives a signal to proceed, your Dialogue View can pause the dialogue by not calling the completion handler until it receives the signal.
-Because the Dialogue Runner will wait until _all_ Dialogue Views report that they're done, the dialogue will wait.
+Because the Dialogue Runner will wait until _all_ Dialogue Views report that they're done, the dialogue will wait until your view tells it to continue.
 {% endhint %}

 ### Interrupting Lines